deciduously/music/post.md

 *[top](#table-of-contents)*

 Okay, Ben.
 Ben, okay.
 Okay, Ben.
 We've arrived at the version from the blog post, great.
+You also promised 86 in the introduction, not 84.
 This whole time, though, the line from the meme image has had something different:

 ```bash
 split("4,5,7,11",a,",");